MobilityData/gtfs-validator/docs/ARCHITECTURE.md

 - Locate all validators annotated with `@GtfsValidator` and load them

 3️⃣ **Feed loading**
-- Create `GtfsInput`
 - Read GTFS files
 - Create `GtfsTableContainer` from data
 - Invoke and execute all `SingleEntityValidators` to validate data types, etc.

 4️⃣ **Validators execution**